Before you begin

-Based on the configuration, bob can create the user once the user's profile has been created in bob.
+Based on the configuration, Bob can create the user once the user's profile has been created in Bob.

 Default user field mapping

-What information does bob need to set up the integration?
+What information does Bob need to set up the integration?

-In order to activate the provisioning process, bob requires the following:
+To activate the provisioning process, bob requires the following:

 Tenant name for the Azure AD account

-Note that an application needs to be created (see "Create an Azure Active Directory application").
+Note: An application needs to be created (see "Create an Azure Active Directory application").

 Don't know how to get the above?
 Follow this link for additional information on how to obtain the app ID and how to generate the API authentication key.

-Now, select an API and Microsoft Graph
+Select an API and Microsoft Graph.

-Select the Directory.ReadWrite.All permission
+In Application Permissions, select the Directory.ReadWrite.All permission

-Setting up Azure AD provisioning in the bob app
+Setting up Azure AD provisioning in the Bob app

-Copy the Application ID (client id), API key (secret) and Tenant name of your Azure AD account into the Azure AD provisioning configuration.
+- Copy the Application ID (Client id), API key (Secret) and Tenant name of your Azure AD account into the Azure AD provisioning configuration.

-Note that the default password should comply with your Azure AD password policy.
+Note: The default password should comply with your Azure AD password policy.